flipcoder/textbeat/README.md

 ## Chords (Advanced)

-Slash chords do not imply inversions, but are for stacking across octaves.
+In textbeat, slash (/) chords do not imply inversions, but are for spanning chord voicings across octaves.
 Additionally, note names alone do no imply chords.
 For example, C/E means play a C note with an E in a lower octave, whereas a musician might interpret this as a specific chord voicing.
-(Inversions use shift operator (maj> for first inversion))
+Inversions in textbeat uses shift operator (>) instead (maj> for maj first inversion))

 ```
 b7maj7#4/sus2/1